Carl Linnaeus

+Linnaeus has been called Princeps botanicorum (Prince of Botanists) and "The Pliny of the North".
+He is also considered one of the founders of modern ecology.

-In botany and zoology, the abbreviation L. is used to indicate Linnaeus as the authority for a species' name.
+In botany, the abbreviation L. is used to indicate Linnaeus as the authority for a species' name.
+In zoology, the abbreviation Linnaeus is generally used; the abbreviations L., Linnæus, and Linné are also used.
 In older publications, the abbreviation "Linn." is found.
 Linnaeus's remains constitute the type specimen for the species Homo sapiens following the International Code of Zoological Nomenclature, since the sole specimen that he is known to have examined was himself.